Thor the walrus arrives in Blyth after leaving Scarborough

 - Published

-A walrus who attracted huge crowds in Scarborough and saw the town's New Year fireworks cancelled has arrived more than 70 miles north in Blyth.
+A walrus who attracted huge crowds in Scarborough and saw the town's new year fireworks cancelled has arrived more than 70 miles north in Blyth.

 The animal, dubbed Thor, left Yorkshire at about 17:00 GMT on Saturday and was seen resting in the Northumberland harbour on Monday.